 December 2014: Fix Propane Leak (finally) – Replaced Furnace & Hose

 With winter looming, it was time to get our propane leak fixed once and for all.
 We contacted Mike Thompson RV in San Bernadino, CA and worked with them to ensure we wouldn’t be out of our home on wheels for long.
 They assured us they could identify and fix the problem within 24 hours, so we only had to spend one night in a motel ($50).
 After several hours of thorough testing to determine the source of the leak(s) they replaced a hose with pinholes and the front furnace.

-As the biggest – and most costly – repair to our coach so far, this was covered under our extended service contract (minus deductible), along with an electrical repair they made to the main ceiling light wiring which intermittently turned off when the main slide was out.
+As the biggest – and most costly – repair to our coach so far, this was covered under our RV extended warranty, also known as extended service contract (minus deductible), along with an electrical repair they made to the main ceiling light wiring which intermittently turned off when the main slide was out.